The pros and cons of 0% APR credit cards

 Intro APR periods don’t last forever

-Zero-interest offers are only for a limited time, usually anywhere from six to 21 months.
-When the intro period ends, the amounts you owe will begin racking up debt at your card’s regular variable rate.
+Zero-interest offers are for a limited time only — anywhere from 12 to 21 months, depending on the card.
+When the intro period ends, the remaining balance you owe will begin racking up debt at your card’s regular variable rate.

-And remember that credit cards typically charge higher interest rates than other financial products like personal loans and home equity loans.
+Remember that credit cards typically charge higher interest rates than other financial products, like personal loans and home equity loans.

 Zero-interest offers can make you complacent